allthroughthenight/allthroughthenight.github.io/_drafts/2021-01-10-what-i-ve-learned-in-2020.md

 >
 > \- Donald Knuth

-[Three weeks ago, I ordered a box of boxes from @PkgWholesalers, via @amazonca](https://threadreaderapp.com/thread/1225834920611848192.html): Since other sellers on amazon buy their boxes from the same seller, they ended up getting boxes that were full with a product.

-[Toil](https://landing.google.com/sre/sre-book/chapters/eliminating-toil/): Work that is manual, repetitive, automatable, reactive, or doesn't provide enduring value.
-In short, if the work it doesn't have a permanent improvement to a system when it's complete, then it should be considered toil.

 [Trunk-based Development vs. Git Flow](https://www.toptal.com/software/trunk-based-development-git-flow): A versioning process other than the ubiquitous GitFlow-esque method.

 [Up or Out: Solving the IT Turnover Crisis](http://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis): a.k.a.
 [The Dead Sea Effect](http://brucefwebster.com/2008/04/11/the-wetware-crisis-the-dead-sea-effect/).
 No matter what, top talent will leave an organization, while the under qualified will stay since they can't move on.
 Instead of instead of struggling to retain top talent, embrace the turn-over and learn to train top talent.
 Hire for attitude, train for aptitude.

 [What To Do When You Reach Number 1 On Hacker News](https://www.jarednelsen.dev/posts/what-to-do-when-you-reach-number-1-on-hacker-news): A follow up to [The Horrifically Dystopian World of Software Engineering Interviews](https://www.jarednelsen.dev/posts/The-horrifically-dystopian-world-of-software-engineering-interviews) and the overall state of technical interviews.

-[Why we at $FAMOUS_COMPANY Switched to $HYPED_TECHNOLOGY](https://saagarjha.com/blog/2020/05/10/why-we-at-famous-company-switched-to-hyped-technology/): A satire article on how tech companies try to relate to developers, but comes off more like ["How Do You Do, Fellow Kids?"](https://knowyourmeme.com/memes/how-do-you-do-fellow-kids).

 [Your statement is 100% correct but misses the entire point](http://nibblestew.blogspot.com/2020/04/your-statement-is-100-correct-but.html?m=1): Though most ["Well, Actually..."](https://www.recurse.com/social-rules) comments, though factually correct, will miss often the context of a problem.